jvtoomey/aws-cognito-dynamodb-swift-fb/README.md

 ~~~~

 Note that there's no Condition anymore that restricts who can write to the table; now it's allowed for everyone.

-(Here's another confusing thing :Show how the "create new" buttons are different on each screen)

-(work in progress, not complete yet)